nimiq/keyguard/README.md

 Then you can:

+- serve the Keyguard locally with `yarn serve` (starts on port 8000).
 - run the build script with `yarn build [config]`.
 - run the tests with `yarn test`.
 - run the typechecker with `yarn typecheck`.